 Not only are pigeon droppings unsightly, but they can also spread disease.
-According to the Boston Public Health Commission, exposure to pigeon droppings can put you at risk for certain illnesses.
+According to the Centers for Disease Control and Prevention, exposure to pigeon droppings can put you at risk for certain illnesses.

 While instances of these illnesses—histoplasmosis, cryptococcosis, and psittacosis—in humans is rare, people with compromised immune systems are at higher risk of being affected and should avoid exposure to pigeon droppings.